Skip to Main Content

 Article

-Term life insurance vs. AD&D insurance
+Term life insurance vs. Accidental Death and Dismemberment insurance

 Have you been shopping for insurance to help protect your loved ones?
 If so, you may have considered term life insurance.
 But you might also have considered accidental death and dismemberment (AD&D) insurance.
-Although they might sound similar, term life and AD&D offer very distinct kinds of protection.
+Although they might sound similar, term life and AD&D offer very distinct kinds of coverage.
 Read on to understand the differences.

 July 26, 2023